Apply Early Action

 Learn about our holistic approach to reviewing every application.

-If you’ve already begun your college education at a community college or another U.S. university, then you’re considered a transfer student when you apply to NC State.
-Don’t worry, you’re in good company: More than a quarter of our current students studied elsewhere before making NC State their home.
+If you’ve already begun your college education at a community college or another university, then you’re considered a transfer student when you apply to NC State.
+Don’t worry, you’re in good company: Around 20 percent of our current students studied elsewhere before making NC State their home.

 Make the switch.
 Apply to NC State.